-- To roast the paneer, put the skewers on the rack for 10 to 12 minutes or until the paneer is roasted.
+- To roast the paneer, put the skewers on the rack, lightly brush or spray with oil, then cook for 10 to 12 minutes or until the paneer is roasted.

 - Turn on the oven's broiler and broil the paneer tikka for two to three minutes to get the char marks.
 To avoid burning, keep an eye on the paneer as it broils.